-Total Shoulder Replacement in Columbus, OH
+Total Shoulder Replacement in Chillicothe, OH

 Total shoulder replacement or total shoulder arthroplasty is a complex procedure that involves replacing the shoulder joint with an artificial implant made of metal and plastic.
 The goal of total shoulder replacement surgery is to reduce pain, improve motion and restore function.

 Total shoulder replacement surgery may be recommended for many different reasons.
 Common conditions requiring total shoulder replacement include:

 - Rheumatoid arthritis, where the synovial membrane surrounding the joint becomes inflamed and thickened, and leads to a destruction of the shoulder joint

 - Irreparable rotator cuff tear

 - Severe shoulder injuries, such as a broken bones